Fab Five: The Texas Cheerleader Scandal: Reception

 Steve Thompson of Yahoo!
 Voices praised this movie for addressing important messages to viewers about consequential actions, especially by schools and cheerleaders.
-Thompson called the portrayal of cheerleaders "purely evil" and vindictive, and that some scenes were inspired by other real "mean girls" events, such as the beating of a 16-year-old girl in Lakeland, Florida, rather than the McKinney incidents.
+Thompson called the portrayal of cheerleaders "purely evil" and vindictive, and claimed that some scenes were inspired by other real "mean girls" events, such as the beating of a 16-year-old girl in Lakeland, Florida, rather than the McKinney incidents.

 Aftermath

 After the story broke, Michaela Ward faced unemployment and "became ostracized", especially after her lawsuits.
 In 2008 she filed an unsuccessful lawsuit to get her job back.
 According to KGNS-TV, Ward coaches cheerleading in McKinney, Texas, and had privately coached a former pupil.
 In December 2009, former principal Linda Theret was hired by the Laredo Independent School District as Executive Director of Curriculum.